medic/medic-docs/configuration/csv-to-docs.md

 | Becky Backlund | female | 1987-10-17
 | Carson Crane | male | 2015-01-23

-Three JSON doc files would be generated for that one CSV file.
+Converting that CSV file to JSON docs with the `csv-to-docs` action would generate three files, one for each person.
 Here is one of the corresponding JSON files, `json_docs/dbfbc0f0-117a-59ec-9542-3313fb10ef25.doc.json`, which was created from the CSV data above:

 ```json
 {